oceanprotocol/ocean.js/docs/beginners_guide.md

 2. Create a new node.js project
 3. Install dependencies
 4. Create a config file and update contract addresses
-5. Publish a new datatoken
+5. Publish a new Data NFT and datatoken
 6. Mint 200 tokens
 7. Publish a dataset
 8. Allow the marketplace to sell your datatokens